rust-dev-tools/cargo-src/README.md

 * types (and field info) on hover
 * smart usage highlighting
 * find all impls (right click on a type or trait name)
+* jump to docs for standard library references
 * directory browsing
 * symbol browsing